b3nk4n/wpi.imgd.planetary-defense/README-proj2b.txt

 ### 1.1 Implementation Details

-In project 2c, all additional features like additional utility functions, the scene graph (incl. layers and visibility), signal handling, seeds for random number generator and a splash screen were implemented.
+All additional features like drawing layers or disallowing movement onto soft objects were implemented.
 Additionally, following is also implemented:
-- Added an transparency character (%) for sprite files to allow transparent color to remove some weird visual effects
+- printf()-like rendering for the GraphicsManagers drawString()-method
+- Instead of calling the out/collision eventHandler functions directly (like in [DFL, p.128/130]), a second onEvent() method was implemented in the managers base class to ensure that events are only called for objects which are really registered/interested in OUT or COLLISION events.

 ### 1.2 Plattform

-The final part of the game engine for project 2 was developed using Cygwin on Windows 8, Debian KDE 12.04 Linux and GIT.
+The second part of the game engine for project 2 was developed using Cygwin on Windows 8, Debian KDE 12.04 Linux and GIT.
 The engine will not run on a MacOS machine, because of the different time-API, which is not implemented because it couldn't be tested without owning a MacOS system.